 What has been your most rewarding experience so far?

 The most rewarding experience was teaching English to a child that had quite challenging ADHD.
 This made teaching difficult sometimes.
-Every class felt like a struggle trying to keep him engaged and to stop him distracting others.
+Every class felt like a struggle trying to keep him engaged and to stop him from distracting others.
 By the end of the week, he seemed motivated to interact in the class and was actually sad to leave the camp.

 What advice do you have for someone who’s on the fence about coming to Germany as a summer “Camp Teamer”?